Gender equality certification: Lessons learnt and future developments

 - How can academic research inform and address the unintended consequences ofgender equality certification?

 - How can we develop certification/award schemes for gender equality that are not box ticking exercises but induce sustainable structural and cultural change?

 - What can we learn from Athena SWAN about gender equality certification especially in terms of a potential Europe wide CAs?
 How can incentives (introduction or withdrawal) can affect the future development of a CA?

 - Considering the diversity of CAs at national level, how we can create links and potential equivalencies between them?

 This event disseminates and contributes to discussion and activities of European Horizon 2020 project CASPER and GEARING-Roles.
-This event is part of the seminar series programme of the Inclusion Diversity and Gender Network at Oxford Brookes University.
+This event is part of the seminar series programme of the Equality, Diversity and Inclusion Research, Innovation and Knowledge Exchange network at Oxford Brookes University.